Yes, it’s that time for a strategic action plan!

 Believe me, this works!

 Do this for each of your “must achieve” business goals.
-If you follow these steps then you will have your strategic action plan locked and loaded.
+If you follow these steps then you will have your strategic action plan locked and loaded for 2022.